 Strategy 1.
-Increase household food security regionwide otrate9 Priority Actions Support the Spokane Food Policy Council (SFPC) in studying, identifying and implementing sensible and HW 1.1 achievable codes, policies, and requirements that eliminate barriers and reduce costs for urban farms and community gardens and expand local control of food grown, processed, and sold directly to consumers HW 1.2 Work with regional partners, including SFPC, to develop and adopt a Regional Food Plan.
-This document 1100 1.2 will outline the needs of the community and a blueprint for meeting these needs.
-Partner with local nonprofits, advocate groups, and other governmental organizations to create a HW 1.3 Regional Food System Partnership.
+Increase household food security regionwide , , Priority Actions HW 1.1 Support the Spokane Food Policy Council (SFPC) in studying, identifying and implementing sensible and achievable codes, policies, and requirements that eliminate barriers and reduce costs for urban farms and community gardens and expand local control of food grown, processed, and sold directly to consumers HW 1.2 Work with regional partners, including SFPC, to develop and adopt a Regional Food Plan.
+This document will outline the needs of the community and a blueprint for meeting these needs.
+HW 1.3 Partner with local nonprofits, advocate groups, and other governmental organizations to create a Regional Food System Partnership.
 This partnership will bring stakeholders together to maximize our local food system capacity, efficacy, and efficiency.
 HW 1.4 Partner with other public entities, local business organizations, and food producers to launch a local food campaign to educate the public on the benefits of eating local